Krissy Cela Gives Instagram Followers An Eyeful Of Her Chiseled Physique In ‘Cardio Challenge’ Workout

-Fitness model Krissy Cela challenged her two million Instagram followers to a grueling cardio workout in her most recent post to the social media platform.
+Fitness model Krissy Cela challenged her 2 million Instagram followers to a grueling cardio workout in her most recent post to the social media platform.

 For the workout, the model leaves plenty of skin on display, giving her fans an eyeful of her gym-honed figure.
-On her upper half, Krissy wears a light-gray sports bra that extends to just below her chest and exposes her toned abdomen.
+On her upper half, Krissy wears a light gray sports bra that extends to just below her chest and exposes her toned abdomen.
 She pairs the top with darker gray spandex booty shorts that have a high waistband with the words Nike Pro written in white lettering.
 The shorts cling to the model’s sculpted backside and upper thighs, contouring perfectly to her chiseled physique.

 For footwear, Krissy goes with a pair of white sneakers and matching white ankle socks.
 She wears her long, dark tresses pulled back into a ponytail and adds a touch of eye makeup and glossy lips to complete the look.

 The cardio challenge circuit is split across four individual video clips, each featuring a different exercise in the workout.
-Krissy performs the workout in an open interior space with hard-wood flooring and doesn’t use any equipment.
+Krissy performs the workout in an open interior space with hardwood flooring and doesn’t use any equipment.

 The fitness trainer begins with reverse knee-ups, jumping up with one leg bent at the knee and then extending it back behind her as she lands.

 View this post on Instagram